Braves vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has picked up at least one hit in two games in a row.
-In his last five games he is hitting .267 with three walks.
+- Diaz enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .333 with three walks.

 Diaz Recent Games